bancroftway/udacity_azure_ml_project3/README.md

 2. label_column_name: This is the column in the dataset that contains the label column.
 In our case it is "DEATH_EVENT".

-The AutoML config settings for the experiment were set as:
+The AutoML config settings for the experiment were set using this code:
 ```
   automl_config = AutoMLConfig(compute_target = compute_target, task = 'classification', training_data = train, label_column_name = 'DEATH_EVENT',**automl_settings)
 ```